 The Remington Junior Deluxe typewriter handed down to me by my beloved late grandmother, Frances Ferris, who used it throughout her career as a teacher.
 Grandma had a way of planting seeds with the gentlest of suggestions.
 When I was about twelve, she said to me, “Maybe you’ll write a children’s story one day.”

 I couldn’t manage a word of writing without a whole lot of support from some smart, understanding and helpful people.
-When a new piece comes out, I dedicate it to one of them.
+When a new piece comes out in Cricket, I dedicate it to one of them.

 "The Path to the Moon" - To Mrs. Joann Sonenstein, my high school English teacher who taught me to write, read critically and research.
-She allowed me into her memorable classes for three years and set such a great example for us students.
+She allowed me into her memorable classes for three years and set such a fine example for us students.

 "Launching Rockets" - To Grant Taylor, younger brother, inspired reader, and one of the few people I know who enjoyed a college-level astronautical engineering class.